 Interest Rate Risk of Bonds

 Investors expect a fair rate of return from bonds, based on prevailing interest rates, term length of the bonds, and their credit rating.
 Since prevailing interest rates change continually, there is interest rate risk in holding bolds if the investor wants to sell the bonds before their maturity.
 For instance, if a bond, with a $1,000 par value, is issued with a nominal interest rate of 5% when bonds with similar risk and terms are also at 5%, then the bond can be sold for $1,000.
-But if interest rates rise to 6%, then the price of the bond will drop so that the bond's $50 interest payment per year will have a yield to maturity (YTM) of 6%.
+But if interest rates rise to 6%, then the price of the bond will drop so that the bond's $50 annual interest payment will have a yield to maturity (YTM) of 6%.
 Hence, there may be capital gains and losses associated with bonds if they are sold before maturity, so even securities considered risk-free in terms of default, such as U.S. Treasuries, still have interest rate risk.
 Interest rate risk is greater with lower interest rates and declines as rates rise.

 Another way to look at bond prices and yields is to note that the price of a bond = the sum of the present values of the coupon payments and the principal.